geoserver/geoserver-history/doc/user/source/tutorials/feature-pregeneralized/feature-pregeneralized_tutorial.rst

   The **dataSourceName** attribute in the XML config is not interpreted as a name, it could be the URL for a shape file or for a property file containing properties for data store creation (e. g. jdbc connect parameters).
 Remember, this is a hidden deployment and no names are needed.
 The only *official* name is the value of the attribute **featureName** in the **GeneralizationInfo** Element.

-Start geoserver and   go to Config->Data->DataStores->New and fill in the form
+Start GeoServer and   go to Config->Data->DataStores->New and fill in the form

 .. image:: createdatastore.png